Under Blue: Singles

 Under Blue compiles a significant amount of singles, many with tie-ins to Japanese media including anime series, film and commercials.
 The earliest single was "Bubble" featuring Uta, released on April 21, 2022, for the Netflix anime film Bubble (2022).

 "Fight Song" (ファイトソング) was released on December 28, 2022.
 It was used as the 12th ending theme for the anime series Chainsaw Man (2022).
 "Fight Song" peaked at number 29 on the Oricon Combined Singles Chart and number 26 on the Billboard Japan Hot 100.

 On January 7, 2023, "Bokurano" (ぼくらの; "Our") was released.
 It served as the second opening theme for season 6 of the anime series My Hero Academia.
 "Bokurano" peaked at number 4 on the Oricon Singles Chart, and number 5 on the Oricon Combined Singles Chart, marking Eve's most successful single since "Kaikai Kitan" in 2020.
 A Bokurano EP was released on March 22, 2023, which included the track "Kororon" (虎狼来).
 Although "Kororon" was not released individually as a single, it was used in a television commercial for Gatsby.

+On July 31, 2024, "The Rewind Story" (巻物語) were released as a promotional song for Coro-Coro Comic's 555th issue, featuring nearly every character from every manga published up to that point, prominently featuring Chrono from Fate Rewinder as the focus of the song, and is animated by Bones Films in collaboration with STORY inc.

 "Hanaarashi" was released on October 1, 2023.
 Before its release, the track was used in a television commercial for Bourbon Corporation, a Japanese confectionary company.

 In 2024, "Insomnia" (インソムニア), "Sweet Memory" (スイートメモリー), and "Teenage Blue" (ティーンエイジブルー) were released as theme songs for the live-action film My Home Hero (2024), and the anime series Shōshimin Series (2024) and Blue Box (2024), respectively.
 "Teenage Blue" debuted at number 17 on the Oricon Digital Singles Chart.

 On February 14, 2025, "Midnight Runway" was selected as the ending theme for the 17th episode of Pokétoon.